Spiritual Benefits of Regular Salah in Port Lincoln

 All mosques in Port Lincoln are built facing the Kaaba.
 You can verify your Qibla direction by observing the prayer lines (sutrah) at your local mosque.

-Zuhr prayer in Port Lincoln begins after the sun passes its zenith.
-It is the second prayer of the day and a midday break for Muslims in Australia.
+Dhuhr (Zuhr) prayer in Port Lincoln begins after the sun passes its zenith (highest point).
+In Australia/Adelaide timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.